Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Scheme of the proof and organization of the paper.

-In Section \S \ref{sect} we derive an explicit approximate travelling vortex ring with highly $\ve$-concentrated vorticity near a point $P_0 $.
-This is an explicit function which {\it almost} solve the travelling vortex ring equations \eqref{ring0} in a neighbourhood of a given point $P_0$.
+\ \ The basic building block for the construction of the leapfrogging is a single approximate travelling vortex ring with highly $\ve$-concentrated vorticity near a point $P_0= (r_0, z_0)$, $r_0>0$.
+Here $r_0$ represents the radius of the ring, and $z_0$ its vertical displacement.
+This is achieved finding a constant $\alpha$ and a stream function $ \Psi_\ve $ {\it almost} solving the equations for the travelling vortex ring